The weather has been kinder of late so I was finally able to stitch the yarn bomb onto our gate. I'm thinking about making one for the top bar..

 daughter is due March 7th.
 She is the daughter born to the son my daughter surrendered for adoption when she was 16.
 Phew - that's a mouthful.
 Thanks to his fabulous adoptive parents, we've been able to participate in his life for the last five years.
 Christina and Alexia are flying back in April to meet the new baby - grandma and aunt.

-Yarn Barn.
+I bought the baby blanket as a kit from Yarn Barn.
 It's been an uphill battle for me, by far the most complex thing I've woven.
 It's really wide and that's a new set of problems - reaching and proofing out of sight danglers.
 It's really fiddly - I hope I like it when it's done because I don't like it right now.

 And news on the substitute school librarian front.
 I got a call late last week from Shiree, the program coordinator.
 She said she was ready to train me on the new catalog and also have me sub for a day.
 It turned out that I and another sub worked at a high school on Tuesday while their staff trained school librarians on the new catalog.
 It was so much fun.
 Most subbing will be in the elementary grades since they have one staff person per library - I'm good with that.
 Lemony Snicket, here I come.